Do Banks Refund Scammed Money?

-Advocates and consumer groups in Australia have been calling for the government to adopt better protections for scam victims and to force banks to reimburse them.
-The Australian Competition and Consumer Commission (ACCC) has also recommended that banks should reimburse customers who have fallen victim to scams.
+Australian Advocates and consumer groups have been calling on the government to adopt better protections for scam victims and require banks to refund scam victims.
+The ACCC has stated that banks should reimburse scam victims.
+However, reports from the ABC stated that Australian banks reimburse less than 5 per cent of scam victims.

 Will Banks in the UK Refund Scammed Money?